 The above How Long Do Edibles Last Infographic is provided with compliments of the We Level Up NJ addiction treatment center team.
 To use the above infographics, you agree to link back and attribute its source and owner at https://welevelupnj.com/addiction/how-long-do-edibles-last/.

 Edible Timeline infographic image link:

 Side Effects of Edibles

-A consumer can overdose or underdose on edibles because THC edibles take more time and can be more potent vs. vaping or smoking marijuana.
+A consumer can overdose or underdose on edibles because THC edibles take longer and can be more potent than vaping or smoking marijuana.
 The following side effects of edibles are known possible negative symptoms of edibles: